Competition, stability, and functionality in excitatory-inhibitory neural circuits: Lateral inhibition and neural input sensitivity

-The $\mathrm{E}^{2}\mathrm{I}$ lateral inhibition network is a simple biologically plausible model of contrast enhancement in excitatory-inhibitory strata of the cortex, but relies on the assumption of the incoming inputs being separated enough to allow categorical discrimination.
-Yet, earlier strata of the cortex may receive inputs that are subthreshold with respect to the precision of the network, and therefore fail in the categorical detection of contrasts.
-Furthermore, a unique $\mathrm{E}^{2}\mathrm{I}$ network able to detect very subtle difference in the inputs would require a careful fine-tuning of the synaptic parameters, thereby imposing stringent structural conditions.
-Instead, real cortical networks are characterized by notable structural variability~\citep{ME-GJM:06}, and theoretical studies suggests that different combinations of synaptic parameters result in the same network phenomenology~\citep{PAA-BD-ME:04}.
-A plausible solution to the conflict between neural biology and mathematical modeling for contrast enhancement comes in the form of hierarchical (columnar) organization of the cortex.
+The E$^{k}$-I lateral inhibition network is a simple biologically plausible model of contrast enhancement in excitatory-inhibitory motifs, but relies on the assumption of the incoming inputs being separated enough to allow categorical discrimination.
+Yet, earlier nervous streams may receive inputs that are subthreshold with respect to the precision of the network, and therefore fail in the categorical detection of contrasts.
+Furthermore, a unique E$^{k}$-I network able to detect very subtle differences in the inputs would require a careful fine-tuning of the synaptic parameters, thereby imposing stringent structural conditions.
+Instead, real neuronal networks are characterized by notable structural variability~\citep{ME-GJM:06}, and theoretical studies suggests that different combinations of synaptic parameters result in the same network phenomenology~\citep{PAA-BD-ME:04}.
+A plausible solution to the conflict between neural biology and mathematical modeling for contrast enhancement comes in the form of hierarchical (columnar) organization of neural circuits.